PHart3/colimits-agda/README.md

    Agda code takes about 40 minutes on our host Ubuntu with 16 GB of RAM.
    (We see a 17% speed-up by using the `--save-metas` option.)

-   **Note:** Check just the final two files in the Dockerfile for the theorems in the paper "On Left Adjoints Preserving Colimits in HoTT."
+   **Note:** Check just the final three files in the Dockerfile for the theorems in the paper "On Left Adjoints Preserving Colimits in Homotopy Type Theory."

 2. Generate HTML files: